bonilab/malariaibm-generation-of-MDR-mutants/README.md

 ## Release Note

+*Jan 25, 2021*: Files are migrated to this repo from @lizhewen's [fork](https://github.com/lizhewen/PSU-CIDD-Malaria-Simulation) as a frozen version.
+Output files from various simulations and generated visualization figures will also be updated in this repo.

 This version (v3.3) is developed for the Multiple-Drug-Resistant (MDR) paper.
 This codebase is based off Dang Nguyen Tran's v3.2 located in [this repo](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation).

 This version has implemented Sporozoite Challenge codes, and a modified monthly reporter to output all mutation pair information throughout the simulation. **This version only supports single-location simulations.**